ayoubsvbri/ayoubsabri.github.io/_posts/2018-01-27-samegame-assembly.markdown

 _from [wikipedia](https://en.wikipedia.org/wiki/SameGame)_

 As part of a school assignment of computer architecture class I had to implement this game in assembly.
 The target architecture was MIPS, a 32 bit processor with a reduced set of instructions (RISC).

-The source code is still in french but it will soon translated in English.

 In the future I will probably write a blog post where I will detail the algorithm behind the game and provide some explanations about on assembly programming, stay tuned!